MadhumithaSridhara/QuickMatch/index.md

 3) Frequency of pattern in the file ( Many matches versus few matches ).

-In this section we discuss a few interesting testcases out of the many combinations of the above parameters.
+In this section we discuss a few interesting test-cases out of the many combinations of the above parameters.

-Note:All testcases in this section are run on the Nvidia GTX1080 GPUs on the GHC machines
+Note:All test-cases in this section are run on the Nvidia GTX1080 GPUs on the GHC machines

 ![](Comparison.png?raw=true?style=centerme)